sparks-alec/vox31-demo/cable.md

 It is important that all lengths are indicated in text so the color code can be easily learned by unfamiliar technicians.

+On XLR cables, the connector ring should be the same color as the electrical tape wraps.

 ### Components
 Heatshrink labels are [Elite Core CUSTOM-SHRINK](https://elitecoreaudio.com/elite-core-custom-shrink-100pk/) black labels with white print.